Vortitron/MiniDisplay/esphome/BedroomLights/README.md

 7. **Soft Green** - bedroom_light only, stand stays warm white
 8. **Pink** - bedroom_light only, stand stays warm white

+### Per-Light Colour Memory

+- `bedroom_light` and `bedroom_light_stand` now persist their most recent colour index (stored in `bedroom_colour_index` / `stand_colour_index` with `restore_value: true`), so toggling a light off/on via the latching switches restores the last hue or kelvin without resetting to 2700K.
+- When both lights are on, the stand automatically holds **Warm White** whilst the RGB light cycles through colour indices 4-9, keeping the room lighting balanced.
+- Cycling colours whilst a light is off leaves its stored index untouched, so you can park `bedroom_light` on pink, turn it off, adjust the stand, and when you next enable the RGB light it will still come back on in pink.

 ## Smart LED Feedback

 ### Phase-Based Brightness